-With substantial proven reserves of fossil fuels (see p.
-1 of Economics and Resources), Colombia is self-sufficient in energy and is even a net exporter of electricity, primarily to Venezuela and Ecuador.
-In 2022, Colombia generated about 73% of its electricity from hydroelectric plants with the remainder being generated by gas and coal-fired power plants (25%), and other renewable energy sources (2%).
+With substantial proven reserves of fossil fuels (see Economics and Resources), Colombia is self-sufficient in energy and is even a net exporter of electricity, primarily to Venezuela and Ecuador.
+In 2023, Colombia generated about 62% of its electricity from hydroelectric plants with the remainder being generated by gas and coal-fired power plants (35%), and other renewable energy sources (3%).